jentery/mdia200v5/worksheet4.md

 ## Download the Worksheet

-Please [download the worksheet](mdia200v5Worksheet4.docx) (coming soon in DOCX format) to complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.
+Please [download the worksheet](mdia200v5Worksheet4.docx) (in DOCX format) to complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.

 ## Format